nothingisuseless/cybersecurity-edunet/README.md

-# Passcode Encryption and Image Steganography
+# Secure Data Hiding in Image using Steganography

 This project allows you to securely hide messages inside images using encryption and steganography.
 It involves the following steps: